tc39/proposal-intl-eradisplay/docs/index.md

-# Moke-up for the proposal Intl.DateTimeFormat eraDisplay
+# Mock-up for the eraDisplay proposal for Intl.DateTimeFormat
-This moke-up shows the effect of the proposed eraDisplay option on any date projected to the built-in calendars.
+This mock-up shows the effect of the proposed eraDisplay option on any date projected to the built-in calendars.

-This moke-up is also efficient in order to demonstrate weaknesses or bug with CLDR and ICU elements used in javascript Intl.DateTimeFormat object.
+This mock-up can also demonstrate weaknesses or bugs with CLDR and ICU elements used in javascript Intl.DateTimeFormat object.

-Please [hit here](https://Louis-Aime.github.io/proposal-intl-eradisplay/dtfextend-mokeup) to lauch moke-up.
+Please [hit here](https://TC39.github.io/proposal-intl-eradisplay/dtfextend-mock-up) to lauch mock-up.